What Do Cyber Insurance Policies Cover?

 Risk Management Strategies That Will Lower Cyber Insurance Cost

-The best way to lower the cost of cybersecurity insurance is to show the insurance companies that your business means business.
+The best way to lower the cost of cybersecurity insurance is to show the insurance companies that your business takes cyber threats seriously.
 Here are several measures you can take to do this and further reduce your risk of cyberattacks:

 - Turn off admin rights on all employee devices.
 This keeps employees from installing questionable software on your devices that might contain malicious programs that can compromise your network.